-- When the Energy Saver receives the value "1" through the "Partial Reset" object, every communication object and variables related to estimates and average / total values will be re-set to zero.
-Receiving the value "0" will have no effect. - When the Energy Saver receives the value "1" through the "Request" object, it will report the accumulate values -since the last reset- for the energy consumption, the incurred cost and the carbon dioxide emissions.
-These values are reported through the "Total Energy", "Total Cost" and "Total CO2 Emissions" communication objects, respectively, which will automatically show up when the corresponding option gets enabled in ETS.
-In addition, if "Reset after request" has been enabled under the General screen, whenever a "1" is received through the "Request" object, a reset process similar to the one described above will also take place.
+- When the Energy Saver receives the value "1" through the "[Cx] Reset" object, every communication object and variables related to estimates and average / total values of channel "x" will be reset to zero.
+Receiving the value "0" will have no effect. - When the Energy Saver receives the value "1" through the "[Cx] Request" object, it will report the accumulate value -since the last reset- of the energy consumption in channel "x", as well as the incurred cost and the carbon dioxide emissions.
+These values are reported through the "[Cx] Total Energy", "[Cx] Total Cost" and "[Cx] Total CO2 Emissions" communication objects respectively, which will automatically show up when the corresponding option gets enabled in ETS.
+In addition, if "Reset after request" has been enabled under the General screen, whenever a "1" is received through the "[Cx] Request" object, a reset process similar to that described above will also take place.

-Note: the three Total objects are not intended to be read independently; their values will only be updated and sent to the bus all together, as a response to the "Request" object.
+Note: the three Total objects are not intended to be read independently; their values will only be updated and sent to the bus all together, as a response to the "[Cx] Request" object.

-The "Disable" object allows enabling or disabling power measures (according to the KNX standard, "0" corresponds to disabling the measurement and "1" corresponds to enabling it).
+"[Cx] Disable" allows enabling or disabling the power measurement in channel "x" (according to the KNX standard, "0" corresponds to disabling the measurement and "1" corresponds to enabling it).
 When this measurement has been disabled, the cyclical sending of the instant power is interrupted (in case it had been previously parameterised), and the consumption is considered zero from that moment.
-Note that deactivating this measurement is not equivalent to simply not powering the device (which would make it not aware of time passing), but to measuring a null power consumption although time is still passing.
-However, in order to clarify this point, reading ANNEX II: Further Examples is encouraged (specially, Example II).
+Note that deactivating this measurement is not equivalent to simply not powering the device (which would make it not aware of time passing), but to measuring a null power consumption while time is still passing.
+In order to clarify this point, reading ANNEX II: Further Examples is encouraged (particularly Example II).

-On the other hand, when the power measuring process is disabled, some more sending is interrupted, according to the table shown below:
+On the other hand, when the power measuring process is disabled, some more sending is interrupted, according to the table shown below.